pratikasr/veranatest/docs/trust-deposit-yield-design.md

     // External keepers
     BankKeeper      types.BankKeeper
     AccountKeeper   types.AccountKeeper
-    TrustDepositHub types.TrustDepositLedger // interface to TD share accounting (see note below) }
+}
 ```

 - `DustAmount` stores sub-micro-unit residues as `LegacyDec` to prevent lost yield.
-- `TrustDepositHub` is an abstraction (e.g. interface in `expected_keepers.go`) exposing methods required to credit the TD ledger, such as `IncreaseYield(ctx, sdk.Coins)` or `MintShares(ctx, sdk.Coins)`.
-If the yield logic already lives inside the TD keeper, you can satisfy this interface by wiring the keeper itself (and skip introducing a new struct).
-The goal is simply to make the BeginBlocker invoke whatever mechanism today updates aggregate TD value without duplicating that logic.
+- Share accounting (who owns which portion of TD) is already implemented elsewhere in Verana and operates independently of this feature.
+The keeper only needs to ensure the module account balance grows; existing TD logic can derive updated share value on demand.

 **Justification vs POC:** The current keeper only tracks params/dust and stops after moving coins.
-Introducing an interface contract makes the dependency on the TD ledger explicit, preventing silent drift when the ledger logic evolves.
+Production must still surface the increased balance to TD share accounting, but that can remain encapsulated in existing TD code without a new interface.

 ## Messages & Governance